Comorian society

 Comoran society and culture reflect the influences of Islam and the traditions of East Africa.
 The former provides the basis for religion and law; the East African influence is evident in the language, a Swahili dialect, and in a number of pre-Islamic customs.
 Western, primarily French, influences are also prevalent, particularly in the modern educational sector, the civil service, and cultural affairs.

 Language

-The Comoran people are a blend of Bantu, Arab, Somali, and Malayo-Indonesian elements.
+The Comoran people are a blend of Bantu, Arab, and Malayo-Indonesian elements.
 A few small communities, primarily in Mahoré, speak Kibushi, a Malagasy dialect.
 The principal Comoran Swahili dialect, written in Arabic script, is related to the Swahili spoken in East Africa but is not easily intelligible to East African Swahili speakers.
 Classical Arabic is significant for religious reasons, and French remains the principal language with which the Republic of the Comoros communicates with the rest of the world.

 Early settlements

 A number of ethnically distinguishable groups are found: the Arabs, descendants of Shirazi settlers, who arrived in significant numbers in the fifteenth century; the Cafres, an African group that settled on the islands before the coming of the Shirazi; a second African group, the Makoa, descendants of slaves brought by the Arabs from the East African coast; and three groups of Malayo-Indonesian peoples—the Oimatsaha, the Antalotes, and the Sakalava, the latter having settled largely on Mahoré.
 Intermarriage has tended to blur the distinctions among these groups, however.
 Creoles, descendants of French settlers who intermarried with the indigenous peoples, form a tiny but politically influential group on Mahoré, numbering no more than about 100 on that island.
 They are predominantly Roman Catholic and mainly cultivate small plantations.
 In addition, a small group of people descended in part from the Portuguese sailors who landed on the Comoro Islands at the beginning of the sixteenth century are reportedly living around the town of Tsangadjou on the east coast of Njazidja.